ppy/osu-wiki/news/2025/2025-02-27-introducing-teams.md

 ## Stats

 It's hard to put into perspective how much the community has grown to love teams ever since their release despite their recency.
 So why not put it into numbers instead!
-[MegaMix](https://osu.ppy.sh/users/18152711) has taken the time to compile an [unofficial team list](https://docs.google.com/spreadsheets/d/1z0ddlo3EudoNJdEssrm3tMQYOQY7YQEdXWhMN7JV2TM?rm=minimal).

 Here are some of the most noteworthy stats:

-- Around **6780~ teams** were made during the first 7 days.
+- Around **7249~ teams** were made during the first 7 days.
 Close to 1000 teams per day!
 - Currently, only one team has reached the maximum team size of **256 members**, that being [yuri](https://osu.ppy.sh/teams/14) with a team ID of 14.
-- Nearly **1650~ teams** only have their creators as members.
+- **2743 teams** only have their creators as members.
 Show these users some love by joining their teams!
+- The first team was created all the way back in **December the 13th, 2024**.
+Talk about early access.

 ---